NCAS-CMS/cfdm/docs/source/tutorial.rst

 A construct with an underlying compressed array is created by initializing the `Data` object with a compressed array that is stored in the specal `GatheredArray` array object.
-For example, the following code creates a simple field construct an underlying gathered array:
+The following code creates a simple field construct an underlying gathered array:

 .. code:: python